Chicha: Nicaragua

 In Managua and Granada, "chicha de maiz" is a typical drink, unfermented and served very cold.
 It is often flavored with banana or vanilla flavors, and its saleswomen can be heard calling "¡Chicha, cafe y jugo frio!" in the squares.

 Nicaraguan "chicha de maiz" is made by soaking the corn in water overnight.
 On the following day it is ground and placed in water, red food coloring is added, and the whole mixture is cooked.
 Once cooled, sugar and more water is added.
 On the following day, one adds further water, sugar and flavoring.
 Although fermented chicha is available, the unfermented type is the most common.

 Panama

 In Panama, chicha can simply mean "fruit drink".
 Unfermented chicha often is called batido, another name for any drink containing a fruit puree.
-Locally, among the Kuna or Gundetule of the San Blas chain of islands "chicha fuerte" refers to the fermented maize and Grandmother Saliva mixture, which chicha is enjoyed in special or Holy days.
+Locally, among the Guna or Gundetule of the San Blas chain of islands "chicha fuerte" refers to the fermented maize and Grandmother Saliva mixture, which chicha is enjoyed in special or Holy days.
 While chicha fuerte most traditionally refers to chicha made of germinated corn (germination helps to convert starch to sugar), any number of fruits can be fermented into unique, homemade versions of the beverage.
 In rural areas, chicha fuerte is the refreshment of choice during and after community work parties (juntas), as well as during community dances (tamboritos).